Emurasoft/emurasoft.github.io/en/dlg/customize/proxy/index.md

 ### Password

 Specify the password to use to connect.
 You can click on o-o to show the password.
+The username and password will be stored on your computer.

 ### Proxy URL